 |Years Coached||Record||Win %||Playoff record||Playoff win %|

-Dennis Thurman was a football coach in the National Football League (NFL) from 1988 until 2016, finishing his career with the Buffalo Bills as their defensive coordinator.
-Over his seventeen years of coaching his teams compiled a cumulative record of 134-138-0.
-During the 2013 season as the defensive coordinator of the New York Jets he coached Sheldon Richardson to the AP Defensive Rookie of the Year.
+Dennis Thurman was a football coach in the National Football League (NFL) from 1988 to 2016, finishing his career as the defensive coordinator of the Buffalo Bills.
+Over his seventeen years of coaching his teams compiled a cumulative win/loss record of 134-138-0.

 Table of Contents